AAbella7529/AAbella7529/README.md

 My purpose is to gain skills and experience in this field.
 I enjoy studying and learning.

-:rocket: To future-proof my IT skills in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.
+:rocket: To future-proof my IT skills in the Digital Age / Digital Transformation, The Internet of Things and Artificial Intelligence.

 For coding I currently used: Python, Linux, Shell Bash Scripting and SQL.